catchup-forks/bpmcrm/getting-started/README.md

 ---
 description: >-
-  Understand ProcessMaker prerequisites, and then install ProcessMaker on-premise.
+  Understand app prerequisites, and then install app on-premise.
 ---